sknman92/Rockbuster-Stealth-Data-Analysis-Project/README.md

 This portfolio includes several SQL queries that were used to analyze the Rockbuster data, along with an entity relationship diagram (ERD) and a data dictionary.
 The final PowerPoint presentation and a link to the Tableau visualization are also included.

 ## Dataset
-The Rockbuster dataset contains information on Rockbuster's film inventory, customers, payments, and other details.
-Please refer to the data dictionary and ERD for more details.
+A fictional PostgreSQL data set was used for this project.
+The data set contains information on Rockbuster's film inventory, customers, payments, and other details.
+The full data set can be found here : http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip